 Nénette

-Nénette, who was born in Borneo, spent more than fifty years in the zoo located inside the Jardin des Plantes in Paris.
-Children would point at her and ask, “Is Nénette the same as me?”
-“Nénette came here in 1972.”
-Humans become excited by Nenette’s every tiny movement, though she can barely move anymore.
-At the entrance to the exhibit room, a sign reads, “Please be quiet for the animals.”
-Nénette has lived entirely to suit our purposes.
-Unable to stop recording, I stepped outside the exhibit room and ran into her keeper, who was locking Nénette’s cage.
-Many keys hung from her waist, and with their sound, she disappeared into the distance.
-Surely, she was also me.
+From two speakers mounted on a stainless steel plate that also functions as a sound reflector, audio recorded in front of the enclosure of an orangutan named Nénette is played.
+Born in Borneo, Nénette has spent over fifty years at the zoo inside the Jardin des Plantes in Paris.
+Children point at her and ask, “Is Nénette the same as me?”
+“Nénette came here in 1972,” they say, growing excited over her every small movement, though she hardly moves anymore.
+At the entrance to the exhibition room, a sign reads, “Silence for the animals.”
+Unable to stop the recording, I step outside the exhibition room and encounter a keeper locking Nénette’s cage.
+Numerous keys hang from her waist, and with their jangling sound, she disappears into the distance.
+Perhaps that was me as well.
+The sounds archived in this work are fleeting for visitors, yet for Nénette they are moments that repeat endlessly.

 Size